Edit Distance Cannot Be Computed in Strongly Subquadratic Time (unless SETH is false): Reductions

-We visualize the defined vector gadgets in Figure \ref{Assignment_Gadgets}.
+We visualize the defined vector gadgets in Figure \ref{Vector_Gadgets}.

 \paragraph{Intuition behind the construction} Before going into the analysis of the gadgets in Section \ref{gadget_properties}, we will first provide some intuition behind the construction.
-Given two vectors $a,b\in\{0,1\}^d$, we want that $\EDIT(\AG_1(a),\AG_2(b))$ is small (equal to $C_0$) if the vectors $a$ and $b$ are orthogonal, and is large (equal to $C_1$) otherwise.
-That is, we want that
+Given three vectors $a,a',b\in\{0,1\}^d$, we want that $\EDIT(\VG_1(a,a'),\VG_2(b))$ grows linearly in the minimum of $a \cdot b$ and $a' \cdot b$.
+More precisely, we want that

-for $C_1>C_0$.
-We also want the property that $C_0$ and $C_1$ do not depend on the vectors $a$ and $b$, that is, $C_0$ and $C_1$ are only functions of $d$.
-We note that it is easy to construct gadgets with the property that $C_1=t_0+t \cdot (a \cdot b)$ for some $t=t(d)$ and $t_0=t_0(d)$, i.e., such that $C_1$ is linear in the inner product between the vectors.
-Unfortunately, this construction does not yield, and cannot possibly yield, the desired reduction (see the note at the end of Section \ref{reductionpat}).
-In what follows we first describe the construction that achieves $C_1=t_0+t \cdot (a \cdot b)$ and then we will show how to fix it.